rhelmer/emscripten-vagrant/README.md

 * Ripped out Puppet, using shell script instead
 * Now using Ubuntu 14.04 (Trusty)

+##To Do
+* Make it actually work
+* Write some basic tests
+* Get some kind of continuous integration running

 ##Help!

 As you can see, I'm still a long way from having a working VM.